sasalatart/history-scraper-rb/README.md

 1. Run `bundle install` in order to install ruby dependencies.

-2. Run `ruby scraper.rb` and follow the instructions.
+2. Run `ruby lib/scraper.rb` and follow the instructions.

 ## Contributing